 My Favorite Hotel to Visit

-For overnight accommodations in Savannah, I recommend the luxurious Westin Savannah Harbor Golf Resort & Spa for the best in value and location.
-The Westin features an outdoor pool overlooking the riverfront, has spacious rooms complete with their heavenly beds, and offers free ferry rides to River Street.
-Find the best deal for Westin and other great hotels here!
+For overnight accommodations in Savannah with the best value and location, I recommend the luxurious Westin Savannah Harbor Golf Resort & Spa.
+The Westin has an outdoor pool overlooking the riverfront, spacious rooms complete with heavenly beds, and offers free ferry rides to River Street.

-Tip: Great photo ops can also be found at Cathedral of St John the Baptist, Wesley Monumental United Methodist Church, and Trinity United Methodist Church.
+Tip: The Cathedral of St John the Baptist, Wesley Monumental United Methodist Church, and Trinity United Methodist Church are great photo spots.